Jasmeen1331/Desert-Hover-Car-Racing/README.md

 ## Overview

 A 3D hover car racing game featuring realistic physics simulation, collision detection, and a multi-stage checkpoint system set in a desert environment.
-Built using the TL-Engine for the CO1301 Games Concepts module at University of Central Lancashire.
+Built using the TL-Engine for the games programming project at University of Central Lancashire.

 The game challenges players to navigate a hover car through a desert racetrack, passing through checkpoints in sequence while avoiding obstacles such as walls and isle barriers.
 The implementation demonstrates key game development concepts including vector-based movement, manual chase camera, and state-driven gameplay.

 ## Academic Context

-**Module**: CO1301 - Games Concepts 2023-2024
+**Module**:  - Games Concepts 2023-2024
 **Assignment**: Assignment 2
 **Institution**: University of Central Lancashire
 **Student**: Jasmeen (ID: 21236862)